 You have the following four purchasing options that include both textbook and the access code from the University Bookstore.
 Choose the one that best fits your need and budget.
 The 2-year access can be used for all the courses in the series, so you will not need to purchase access again.

-Option Access Duration eText Hardcopy Test A (Bookstore) 1 quarter √ Loose leaf B (Bookstore) 2 years √ Loose leaf C (Bookstore) 2 years √ Hardcover D (Bookstore) 2 years √ No
+Option Access Duration eText Hardcopy Text A (Bookstore) 1 quarter √ Loose leaf B (Bookstore) 2 years √ Loose leaf C (Bookstore) 2 years √ Hardcover D (Bookstore) 2 years √ No

 The options labelled A through D above, correspond to the following descriptions at the University Bookstore.